Hair Transplant Singapore (CIT FUE Hair Transplant)

 With male pattern baldness, hair loss starts to be very noticeable on the crown and then the hairline, and temples, until it finally hits the mid-anterior scalp.
 Though this is the common pattern, there are variations to this that are considered on a case-to-case basis.

 Lifestyle also has a lot to do with hair loss.
-With the current way people live their modern lives, a lot this has neglected important health issues that ultimately create this condition.
+With the current way people live their modern lives, most overlook important health issues that ultimately create this condition.
 Bad, fatty diets are easily the culprits because of the lack of necessary nutrients to keep hair shiny and healthy.
-Lack of sleep and other sources of stress also trigger the condition among other modern day illnesses.
+Lack of sleep and other sources of stress also trigger the condition among other modern-day illnesses.
 Smoking is also considered as a reason for irrational hair loss.

-For those who seek a permanent treatment for hair loss, the Follicular Unit Extraction (FUE) hair transplant method is a great and permanent solution.
+For those who seek surgical treatment for hair loss, the Follicular Unit Extraction (FUE) hair transplant method is a viable method for both men and women seeking to treat hair loss.
 It is essentially the transfer of healthy hair follicles from a donor area on the scalp and grafting them to a bald or thinning area.

-A special punch device with a diameter that ranges from 0.6 – 0.9 mm is used to extract follicular units that are complete with the necessary glands.
-This separates the unit from surrounding tissues and minimizes the trauma to produce the desired results and minimize the formation of unsightly scars.
-The procedure is done under a very high-powered microscope to allow the surgeon to work with great precision, which is the key to natural-looking transplants.
+Microincisions have a diameter that ranges from 0.8 – 1.0 mm, depending on follicular unit sizes in each patient.
+This minimizes scarring and conserves future areas available for harvesting.
+The procedure is done under a very high-powered microscope to allow the surgeon to work with precision, which is the key to natural-looking transplants.

 The procedure is minimally invasive and is carried out under local anesthetic.
-This helps minimize the risks and downtime that are commonly associated with the procedure.
+This helps minimize the risks and downtime that are commonly associated with the procedure (Dua, 2010).

-Dr. Tyng Tan uses FUE techniques that are developed by renowned American hair transplant surgeon and pioneer in using FUE, Dr. John P. Cole.
-Dr. Tan has been trained in these techniques to provide great hair restoration results.
+Dr. Tyng Tan uses FUE techniques that was developed by American hair transplant surgeon, Dr. John P. Cole.
+Dr. Tan has been trained in these techniques to provide good quality hair restoration results.

-Patients who undergo the procedure want the results to look as natural as possible and the outcome make it appear that way.
+Patients who undergo the procedure want the results to look as natural as possible and the outcome makes it appear that way.

 For a more holistic approach to FUE hair transplant, there are certain treatments that the patient can have to have an overall improvement for the entire body.
 They are mostly for the skin to enhance the wonderful changes on the scalp.
 This includes treatments such as dermal fillers, skin laser rejuvenation, and Thermage CPT.